-After the success of the world’s first fund dedicated solely to companies in the microbiome space, the French venture capital firm Seventure Partners has completed the first closing of a second microbiome fund, which is expected to total €200M.
+After the success of the world’s first fund dedicated to companies in nutrition, digital health, and the microbiome, the French venture capital firm Seventure Partners has completed the first closing of a second microbiome fund, which is expected to total €200M.

 The fund is the successor to Seventure’s Health for Life Capital fund, which was established in 2016.
-The mission of the funding programs is to foster private companies aiming to revolutionize healthcare by targeting the tiny microbes living on and within our body — the microbiome.
-The microbiome is a relatively new field with the potential to treat ailments from inflammatory bowel disease to cancer.
+The funding programs aim to foster companies revolutionizing healthcare with research into nutrition, digital health, and foodtech.
+Another big focus of the funds is the tiny microbes living on and within our body — the microbiome.
+This is a relatively new field with the potential to treat ailments from inflammatory bowel disease to cancer.

 “We raised Health for Life Capital II for the microbiome field because this is where we see the most disruptive innovation, and the highest potential for capital gain,” Isabelle de Cremoux, CEO of Seventure, told me.